2800 Meridian Parkway, Suite 175

 Second, we simply found a great partner.
 I have been very protective of our resources (both human and financial), and very careful not to spread us too thin.
 I think diluting focus during initial market launch is a cardinal sin in the world of startups, and especially in healthcare.
 As we all know, it is difficult to successfully market products or services in the healthcare space, and if you want to succeed, I believe you have to have a laser focus on an approachable market segment.
 This makes any early OUS (outside U.S.) strategy difficult for healthcare startups.
 However, in Adachi, we found an opportunity to enter the Japanese market with a partner that believes strongly enough in our product and our team to dedicate significant resources to a pre-market opportunity.
 Furthermore, when Adachi hosted us on a road show across Japan to meet with the top KOLs (key opinion leaders) in the ENT space, they demonstrated that: (1) they have excellent market access in the territory, and (2) the market pull for our product is very strong.
 There was so much value to us in this one road show.
 I encourage every startup team looking at a potential distribution partner to be hands on and adamant in vetting their potential partner’s market access and KOL relationships.
 We believe the work we did up front in this area will pay dividends down the road.

 I would be remiss if I did not take a minute to opine on what beautiful culture and country exists in Japan.
 Everything from their relationship-driven business culture, to their incredible food, or their breathtaking historical sites is an absolute pleasure to experience.
-If I may make a few recommendations from the highlight reel of the trips Ryan Nolan (my co-founder) and I took last fall:
+If I may make a few recommendations from the trips Ryan Nolan (my co-founder) and I took last fall:

-Kyoto (shown below) is beautiful.
+Kyoto is beautiful.
 It is packed full of rich history with its shrines, gates, and temples.
 Definitely worth a visit.

 Find a local and eat whatever they recommend.
 Our partners were kind enough to make several recommendations.